 Practiced in China for centuries for its health benefits and to harmonize the body and mind, tai chi movements are slow and flowing, promoting dynamic balance training while gently strengthening the body and enhancing flexibility.The flowing movements and mindful breathing provide benefits of stress reduction and lower blood pressure.
 In addition to the health benefits, tai chi has a depth and strength within its structure that can carry over into other areas of one’s life.

 It is a study in balance – physical, mental and emotional; bringing balance to your body and your life.

 The ancient Chinese believed that all things in nature were composed of yin and yang.
 While yin and yang are two polar opposites, they’re entirely complementary.
-Yin is viewed as softer, more pliant, yielding, feminine and sometimes negative, while yang appears more masculine, harder, more rigid and more positive.
+Yin is viewed as softer, more pliant, yielding, feminine, while yang appears more masculine, harder, more rigid.
 In nature, evertything moves towards a natural state of harmony and so yin and yang are always in total balance.
 Complementing each other, yin and yang form a perfect whole.

 – from Tai Chi for beginners and the 24 forms, by Dr. Paul Lam and Nancy Kaye